MicrosoftDocs/msteams-docs/msteams-platform/resources/faqs.md

 <summary><b>What should we do to remove the Moodle login page when working from Microsoft Teams?
 Can we force single sign-on (SSO)?</b></summary>

 You have multiple sign-in options from the page.
-If you prefer that users sign in exclusively using their Microsoft 365 credentials then you will need to enable the “Force redirect” configuration setting for the **auth_oidc plugin**.
-If this is enabled, the index page will be skipped in favor of the Microsoft sign in page.
+If you prefer, users sign-in exclusively using their Microsoft 365 credentials then you will need to enable the “Force redirect” configuration settings for the **auth_oidc plugin**.
+If this is enabled, the index page will be skipped in favor of the Microsoft sign-in page.

  Users wanting to manually sign in to the Moodle portal may do so using this special url: https://{moodle_url}.site/login/index.php?Noredirect=1